 MTBE USE IN MONTANA

 CLICK HERE to go to a full, illustrated report on Electrical Resistance Heating (ERH) Technology Coupled with Air Sparging and Soil Vapor Extraction for Remediation of MTBE and BTEX in Soils and Groundwater in Ronan Montana.
-A summary of the report is in the spring issue of MUST News.

 Most gasoline used in Montana, except that used in Missoula County, contains methyl tertiary butyl ether, "MTBE," an additive used to raise the octane rating of gasoline.
 With the phase-out of lead in the 1970s, oil companies had to find a replacement octane enhancer that also met the air quality requirements of the federal Clean Air Act and its amendments.
 Most oil companies chose to use MTBE.
 MTBE is not made in Montana.
 Montana refineries either inject MTBE directly into the fuel prior to transportation via truck or pipeline or add the compound at refinery terminals located throughout the state.
 Fuel made in Montana refineries that use ethanol rather than MTBE as an octane enhancer can be contaminated with MTBE in the transportation and distribution systems.
 MTBE-blended gasoline is also trucked into the state from other states.
 Due to its use as an octane enhancer, MTBE concentrations are typically highest in super-unleaded gasoline (unless ethanol is used).